 Many parrots hate fingers until they get used to them and don’t see them as a threat.
 Cockatiels are one species of parrot that often hate being petted, regardless of how tame they maybe.
 Owners sometimes handle the bird incorrectly on their hand, resulting in a bite.
 For more information on how to handle a bird correctly on your hand, and why many birds hate fingers, read my article entitled “Cockatiels hate fingers”

 MY BIRD IS NOT SINGING?

 A healthy bird will be a vocal bird.
 Males are generally more vocal than females in some species of parrot.
-If your bird is usually chirpy or talkative and then becomes very quiet this can be a cause for concern.
+If your bird is usually chirpy or talkative and then becomes very quiet, this can be a cause for concern.
 One of the very first signs of illness is a bird becoming very quiet and withdrawn.
 A vet check is always recommended when a bird has a change in vocalisation or a change of voice.
-For added information read my article entitled “Lack of vocalisation”
+For additional information read my article entitled “Lack of vocalisation”

 MY BIRD SIPPED MY COFFEE

 Caffeine is terribly detrimental to a parrots health and cause cardiac arrhythmia and death.
 Please never feed your birds caffeine!
 If your bird has sipped your coffee by mistake watch him closely.
-You can read my article entitled “feeding a bird caffeine” for more information on symptoms to look out for.

-AUTHORS NOTE: I’ve unfortunately encountered too many owners that think it’s comical, clever or even kind to have their birds drink coffee with them.
+AUTHORS NOTE: I’ve unfortunately encountered too many owners that think it’s comical, clever, or even kind to have their birds drink coffee with them.
 I personally think such owners that know the dangers (have common sense) should not own birds.
 If they loved them they wouldn’t take such a terrible risk with their health and life.

 MY BIRD WONT EAT VEGGIES